JanssenProject/jans/docs/admin/planning/platform-goal.md

 Using Janssen Project software, organizations can build *runtime* identity services to meet 100% of their requirements for enrollment, authentication, credential management, and authorization.
-The Janssen Project includes software tools and services for deploying, operating, testing and developing identity infrastructure at scale.
+The Janssen Project includes software tools and services for deploying, operating, testing, and developing identity infrastructure at scale.

-Scale is more than cloud native design patterns.
+Scale is more than cloud-native design patterns.
 To truly scale, domains have to consider the people and organizational challenges.
 To scale domains need to: